indrajaala/s2hms/README.md

 | format | 'long', 'short' | `string` | none |
 | fallback | true, false | `boolean` | false |

-when fallback is set to true conversion auto downgrades to next unit when the resulting value is less than 1 (one),
+when fallback is set to true, conversion auto downgrades to next unit if the resulting value is less than 1 (one),

-**examples**
+**examples:**

 without fallback